alexharri/website/posts/clipboard.md

 <Image src="~/pasteboard-chrome.png" plain />

-<SmallNote label="" center>I imagine the accented "î" and inconsistent line breaks being the result of some delimiters being displayed incorrectly.</SmallNote>
+<SmallNote label="" center>I imagine the accented "î" and inconsistent line breaks are the result of some delimiters being displayed incorrectly.</SmallNote>

 Firefox writes the custom data to `org.mozilla.custom-clipdata`, but it does not store the source URL like Chrome does.